multi-coop/multi-site-app/README.md

 ### The `.env` file

-First you have to create an
-file at the root of the project, which can be based on the `example.env` file :
+First you have to create an `.env` file at the root of the project, which can be based on the `example.env` file :

 The template - `example.env` - is present at the root.
 You can copy-paste it and customize it wiith your own values.